 The meta Keywords tag is not used by directories or search engines anymore, so spend more than 30 seconds on it.

 The list goes on.
 Our job, when we design a website or when we maintain an existing website, is to know what’s in that list.
 We spend a lot of time and money staying educated to the ins and outs of search engines.

 For example, you may not realize that when you look at the text on some websites, it isn’t really machine-readable text, it’s an image.

 No search engine can “read” images although they can read the “alt” text of an image.
 That’s the text that shows up when you hold your mouse over an image for a second.

 Having text in image format is essential for certain effects, such as using a font that isn’t universal.
 But an entire page of image text will render it nearly invisible to most search engines.
 So a search engine-savvy web designer will take that into consideration when designing a website.

-Google is the most popular search engine, but Bing/Yahoo! may start pulling closer since they’ve joined forces.
+Google is still the most popular search engine, but Bing and Yahoo! have their followers.

 All search engines have “spiders” or “robots” that “crawl” the web, going from site to site, seeing what’s there.

 Once you do get listed, your work (or ours) isn’t over.
 New websites are added to the Internet daily and some will be in competition with yours.
 So, just because you’re #3 in search results today doesn’t mean you’ll stay #3.

 Keeping or improving a website’s ranking in search results is often as much work as getting there in the first place.